mujko1/Klima-Viewer/README.md

 - nodemon
 - mongoDB

-Go to the root project folder and run following command to install all packages:
+Go to the root project, api and cron-jobs-node folder and run following command to install all packages:
 ```shell
 $ npm install
 ```